-Sure, you can spend lavishly and enjoy just about any vacation your heart desires when you come to this island, but it's also nice to know that you don't have to break the bank to have a good time.
+Sure, you can spend lavishly and enjoy just about any vacation your heart desires when you come to Puerto Rico, but it's also nice to know that you don't have to break the bank to have a good time.
 In fact, you have your choice of free activities in Puerto Rico to enjoy.
-Here are my favorite ways to spend absolutely nothing and have a blast doing it.
+Here are the best ways to spend absolutely nothing and have a blast doing it.

 Noche de Galerias